 Remote access: After the OS installation the only way to access the system remotely is via Secure Shell (ssh).
 Anything else, e.g. telnet, ftp, or rsh, will not work.
-For security reasons SuSE Linux by default does not activate the inetd daemon providing those services, they have to be enabled explicitly either by setting START_INETD in /etc/r.config to "yes" and (as root) calling "rcinetd start" or by using the YaST2 Control Center (call "yast2" - works with and without X-Window - go to "Network/Basic" and select option "Start/Stop services (inetd)" (which does the same thing).
+For security reasons SuSE Linux by default does not activate the inetd daemon providing those services, they have to be enabled explicitly either by editing /etc/inetd.conf to enable services and then by calling (as root) "insserv /etc/init.d/inetd; rcinetd start" or by using the YaST2 Control Center (call "yast2" - works with and without X-Window - go to "Network/Basic" and select option "Start/Stop services (inetd)") which does the same.
 See the SuSE Linux Enterprise Server documentation for details.

 Special Partitioning: It is now time to setup the space for the Oracle installation.
 At least the database files should be on different disks than the operating system, but the Oracle installation should also go in a partition different from the operating system, see above, we recommend a clean separation.
-Read the Oracle Administration Guide that comes with Oracle 8.1.7 about the Oracle Flexible Architecture (OFA), the disk- and mount point setup Oracle recommends.
+Read the Oracle Administration Guide that comes with Oracle 9i about the Oracle Flexible Architecture (OFA), the disk- and mount point setup Oracle recommends.